Showing posts with label British life 60s and 70s. Show all posts

 Instead, a British family holiday meant packing the car, catching a train, or boarding a coach and heading somewhere in Britain.
 It could be the countryside or more likely, a familiar holiday town that provided everything a family could want.

 The big deal was a holiday by the seaside, at one of the country’s many resorts.
-Britain, with its long coastline and well-established holiday towns and industry, was where the vast majority of people spent their annual break.
+Britain, with its long coastline and well-established holiday towns and industry, was where the people spent their annual break.
 In many ways, British holiday trends were well set and predictable.

 The Rise of the British Seaside Holiday